fbpx

 Bern: Switzerland’s “Unofficial” Capital City

-Bern, Switzerland’s “unofficial” capital, is perhaps the most underrated city in Europe.
+Bern, Switzerland’s “unofficial” capital, is perhaps the most underrated capital city in Europe.
 It’s a perfect destination for the history lover, the foodie, outdoor enthusiast, leisurely and relaxed, and the casual shopper.

-There is no place in Switzerland better suited to discover the beauty and diversity of the country than Bern.
-The city itself is gorgeous set in a beautiful natural landscape, it’s well run, clean, full of history, has an incredible food scene, great shopping, and easily walkable.
-You’ll always have plenty to keep you busy no matter your personal interests.
+There are few places in Switzerland better suited to discover the beauty and diversity of the country than Bern.
+The city itself is gorgeous, set in a beautiful natural landscape, it’s clean, full of history, has an incredible food scene, great shopping, and easily walkable.

 Share this article